-Again, we emphasize that the update is only a ``candidate" update.
-We need to further check whether the Hessian is positive definite or not.
-The Hessian matrix is given by
+Once more, we emphasize that the update is merely a ``candidate" update.
+Further validation is necessary to ascertain the positive definiteness of the Hessian matrix.
+The Hessian matrix is given by: